JSON Web Tokens (JWTs)

 Step 3: Sign the payload

-Use your chosen library to build the JWT with the payload, and sign it with your API key.
+Use your chosen library to build the JWT with the payload, and sign it with your API key and Auth Token.

 using System.Collections.Generic;